7-Zip Portable from portableapps.com

 (You can uncheck Auto download files if an update is available.
 Not really necessary, just to be sure.)

 • Playback –> Tick Remember video playback position

 • Subtitles –> Font style –> Charset: Eastern Europe (If you’re a central or eastern European like me.)

 • Subtitles –> Font style –> Size: 21 (If you’re using a small screen.)

-IMPORTANT NOTE: As of the newer versions, by default PotPlayer now no longer supports H.265/HEVC video decoder.
+NOT NECESSARY ANYMORE: As of the newer versions, by default PotPlayer now no longer supports H.265/HEVC video decoder.
 In order to enable it you need to go to:

 • Filter Control –> Video Decoder –> Built-in Video Codec/DXVA Settings –> In the left pane for H.265/HEVC: Change ‘Built-in FFmpeg Decoder’ to ‘FFmpeg64.dll‘.